dpkp/kafka-python/README.rst

 .. image:: https://img.shields.io/badge/license-Apache%202-blue.svg
     :target: https://github.com/dpkp/kafka-python/blob/master/LICENSE

-Python client for the Apache Kafka distributed stream processing system. kafka-python is designed to function much like the official java client, with a sprinkling of pythonic interfaces (e.g., consumer iterators).
+A Python client for the Apache Kafka distributed stream processing system. kafka-python is designed to function much like the official java client, with a sprinkling of pythonic interfaces (e.g., consumer iterators).